Dicrit/opencvwrapper/Readme.md

 4. Run the build script

 The script will create a build directory and fill this directory with needed build variants.

+If you have build errors on macOS check your cmake version.
+For now openCV can't be build with cmake 3.24.
+Using cmake v3.23 instead fixes the problem.

 ## Build the ios framework
 1. Make the build_ios_framework.sh script executable using chmod.
 2. Run `./build_ios_framework.sh`